yusufklncc/Hackintosh-for-All-Computers/README.md

 **Report** reads this machine into a single JSON file, and dumps its ACPI tables beside it.
 That is the file to carry to the computer you build on when the USB is being prepared somewhere else.

+**Recovery** puts Apple's own installer on the stick beside the EFI - about 700 MB that boots, connects, and downloads the rest of macOS itself.
+It is the answer when a whole image will not fit: the FAT32 partition an EFI lives on cannot hold a file over 4 GB.
+Everything else in the program works offline;
+this is the one thing that does not, and it only runs when you press the button.

 <p align="center">
   <img src="https://raw.githubusercontent.com/yusufklncc/Hackintosh-for-All-Computers/main/Resources/App/report.png">